 If you are in for the long haul, I would respond with: embrace and believe in the GOYT Factor: Get Off Your Tush.
 Successful authors and writers have learned that publishing isn’t for sissies.
 It takes work—lots of it.
 It requires tenacity and maintains passion and vision for every project.
 It means that the author and writer stay true to self.

-It’s a pleasure to assist authors accomplish their goal.
+It’s a pleasure to assist authors accomplish their goals.
 And it’s painful to see and hear how some undermine and sabotage their efforts.

 To recognize self-sabotage and publishing squashing scenarios, avoid:

 - Understanding the most “critics” are actually envious of you-you are writing a book; you are published.
 They aren’t.
 Enough said.